At Harley and beyond, strong dollar offers competition discount edge

 AUTOS, HEAVY EQUIPMENT HIT

 Harley-Davidson is not alone in feeling pricing pressures from the dollar.
-Many companies including Caterpillar Inc (CAT.N) and U.S. automakers Ford Motor Co (F.N), General Motors Co (GM.N) and Chrysler (FCHA.MI) (FCAU.N) also face tougher competition as result.
+Many companies including Caterpillar Inc and U.S. automakers Ford Motor Co, General Motors Co and Chrysler also face tougher competition as result.

 Unlike Harley, Caterpillar benefits from the natural hedge of having much of its production overseas, said Longbow Research analyst Eli Lustgarten.